Awareness

 Learn more about who we are and what we’re doing to gain momentum in the fight against sickle cell disease.

-SiNERGe stands for the Sickle Cell Improvement in the Northeast region through education.
-The SiNERGe project is managed by Principal Investigators (PIs) at Johns Hopkins, who work with Site Principal Investigators in thirteen states, the District of Columbia, the U.S. Virgin Islands and Puerto Rico, to improve access to high quality care for sickle patients.
+SiNERGe stands for the Sickle Cell Improvement in the Northeast Region through education, a project which is funded by the Health Resources and Services Administration (HRSA).
+The SiNERGe project is managed by Principal Investigators (PIs) at Johns Hopkins, who work with Site Principal Investigators in thirteen states, the District of Columbia, the U.S. Virgin Islands and Puerto Rico, to improve access to high quality care for sickle cell patients.

 Visit the Johns Hopkins site for information about the Principal Investigators and Site Principal Investigators for SiNERGe.